 Michael B. Jordan played the villain in Black Panther, but he may be the next black superhero.
 After actor Henry Cavill walked away from DC Comics, Warner Bros. is on the prowl for another Superman, and it may be Jordan.

-After news broke that Cavill is quitting Superman, a report revealed that the entertainment company is considering some pretty interesting actors to replace him.
+After news broke that Cavill is quitting Superman, a report revealed that the entertainment company is considering some actors to replace him.
 Unfortunately, that film won’t start production anytime soon because the focus has shifted to Supergirl since Cavill’s departure.

 Henry Cavill is reportedly done with the role of Superman.